quipucords/quipucords/docs/source/man.rst

 View Summary Report
 ~~~~~~~~~~~~~~~~~~~
 The ``qpc report summary`` command provides processed fingerprints gathered during a scan.
 Processed fingerprints are the result after merging facts from various sources.
 Deduplication is also performed when possible.
-For example, a system with identical Mac Address could be seen during a network scan and vcenter scan.
-The raw facts would be merged to provide a fingerprint consisting of information from both network and vcenter data.
+For example, a system with an identical mac address could be seen during a network scan and a Vcenter scan.
+The raw facts would be merged to provide a fingerprint consisting of information from both network and Vcenter data.

 **qpc report summary --id** *scan_identifier* **(--json|--csv)** **--output-file** *PATH*
 ``--id=scan_identifier``
   Required.
-Contains the scan identifier to display.
+Contains the report's scan identifier to display.

 ``--json``
   Optional.
 Displays the results of the report as JSON.